visgl/deck.gl/docs/writing-shaders.md

 #### `vec3 selectedPickingColor`

 This uniform is set if `props.pickable` is enabled on the layer and reflects the color of the last picked pixel.
+If no pixel is selected, the value will be `[0, 0, 0]`.

 ## Build Concerns